 Bitcoin or BTC was the first decentralized crypto asset.
 Bitcoin is a type of crypto asset that is not issued by a government, bank or central organization.
-Bitcoin exists on an online, peer-to-peer computer network that hosts the Blockchain.
-Bitcoin has no physical existence beyond the record of transactions on the Blockchain.
+Bitcoin exists on an online, peer-to-peer computer network that hosts the Bitcoin Blockchain.
+Bitcoin has no physical existence and exists solely through the record of bitcoin transactions on the Bitcoin Blockchain.
 The Bitcoin Network allows people to exchange tokens of value, bitcoins, which are recorded on a public transaction ledger known as a Blockchain.
 The Fund may invest indirectly in bitcoin through the Grayscale Bitcoin Trust and through other pooled investment vehicles that provide exposure to crypto assets.
+Grayscale

-Grayscale Bitcoin Trust is one of the first spot Bitcoin ETFs in the U.S. It enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.
+Bitcoin Trust is a Bitcoin ETF that enables investors to gain exposure to bitcoin in the form of a security while avoiding the challenges of buying, storing, and safekeeping bitcoin, directly.